 Did you get hurt in a motorcycle accident?
 Was it due to another driver’s road rage?
 If so, you might be entitled to compensation.
-DeMayo Law Offices, LLP can represent you and provide the legal services you need to hold the at-fault party accountable for their reckless behavior.
+DeMayo Law Offices can represent you and provide the legal services you need to hold the at-fault party accountable for their reckless behavior.

 Road rage is incredibly dangerous.
 It involves aggressive and careless actions that can result in vehicle accidents.
 When injuries occur, victims often require medical treatment to recover.
 Those medical costs can become a significant financial burden.